Lessons Learned from the Bernie Madoff Swindle

 As the world now knows, Madoff’s investment firm was a Ponzi scheme on a mind-boggling scale.
 Uncle Bernie, as people called him, stole an estimated $65 billion (yes, billion) from individual and institutional investors.
 It was the largest financial fraud in U.S. history.

-In the wake of reading about Madoff’s death, I was motivated last night to watch The Wizard of Lies, an HBO drama starring Robert De Niro as Madoff.
+This week, during the 15th anniversary of the aforementioned discovery by regulators, I was motivated to watch The Wizard of Lies, an HBO drama starring Robert De Niro as Madoff.
 De Niro delivered a riveting performance, as usual.

 Watching De Niro play Madoff got me to thinking: how many other Madoffs now operate undetected?